Top 5 Reasons Financial Advisors Choose to Go Independent

 Reason #1: Personal Freedom, Flexibility, and Control

-From the Great Resignation to the Great Rethink, it’s clear that we’ve emerged from the pandemic crisis with renewed emphasis on work-life balance.
+From the Great Resignation to the Great Rethink, it’s clear that the pandemic transformed our ideas around on work-life balance.
 In a recent Oracle AI@Work study, 88% of respondents said the meaning of success has changed for them, and that they’re now prioritizing things like work-life balance, mental health, and flexibility.
-If that resonates with you, it might be time to consider a move to independence.
+If that resonates with you, it might be time to consider a move to independence — and serve clients on your own terms as a business owner.

-As an independent financial advisor, you have the freedom to control where and when you work.
+Independent financial advisors have the freedom to control where and when they work.
 You can flex your schedule as needed and leverage an array of time-saving resources that take the duties of business ownership off your plate and free you up to spend more time on what matters most to you.

 Reason #2: Build Your Own Business, Your Own Way

-No matter where you are in your business lifecycle, you can count on one thing—change.
-From shifting client needs and technology innovations to regulatory updates, your business needs to be able to adapt and evolve to stay competitive.
+No matter where you are in your business lifecycle as a financial advisor, you can count on one thing — change.
+From shifting client needs to technology innovations, regulatory compliance, and other back-office support-systems, your business needs to be able to adapt and evolve to stay relevant within a competitive landscape.

-Independence gives you the flexibility to explore—and potentially shift to—other business models and the freedom to determine the pace and scale of your growth.
-You have the option to engage strategic consultants to help you recruit and train staff, optimize marketing, explore mergers and acquisitions, and prepare for retirement.
+Independence gives you flexibility to chart your career path.
+You can explore and potentially shift to other business structures, like an RIA model.
+Of course, you ultimately have the freedom to determine how quickly — and how much you want to grow your book of business.
+Plus, you have the option to engage strategic consultants to help you recruit and train staff, optimize marketing, explore mergers and acquisitions, and prepare for retirement.

-And by removing the limitations on your technology solutions, you can customize a technology stack that enables you to connect with your clients and automate time-consuming processes without paying for features you don’t need.
+And by removing the limitations on your technology solutions, you can customize a tech stack that enables you to enhance client interactions by automating time-consuming processes.

 Reason #3: Maximize Your Earning Potential